Police: Dunmore woman sexually assaulted mentally disabled man

 Lydon said in the complaint that Doyle was scheduled to meet him at police headquarters for an interview on Aug.
 31, but she did not show.

 The interview was rescheduled for Sept.
 13, but Lydon said he received a call Sept.
-6 from attorney John Williams, who said he most likely would not allow Doyle to be interviewed for the investigation, the complaint said.
+6 from an attorney, who said he most likely would not allow Doyle to be interviewed for the investigation, the complaint said.

 In addition to indecent assault, Doyle is charged with abuse of a care-dependent person, false imprisonment and interfering with the custody of a committed person.